syncfusion-content/winui-docs/winui/Chart/DataMarkers/Positioning-DataMarker.md

 ## Position

-Other than the above alignment options, Chart providing additional customization option to position the data labels.
+Other than the above alignment options, Chart providing additional customization option to position the data markers smartly based on series types using the [Position](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_CartesianDataLabelSettings_Position) property.

-The [Position](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_CartesianDataLabelSettings_Position) property is used to position the data labels at `Center`, `Inner` and `Outer` position of the actual data point position.
 By default, labels are positioned based on the series types for better readability.

 The following are the values for this property: